Solution of Least Squares Problems with Randomized Preconditioned Normal Equations: Numerical Experiments

 We compute the bound from Theorem~\ref{t_2} as

 where

-Figures \ref{fig5} and~\ref{fig6} illustrate that the computed solutions of the half-preconditioned normal equations~(\ref{e_hp}) are almost as accurate as the Matlab solutions.
+Figures \ref{fig5} and~\ref{fig6} illustrate that the computed solutions of the half preconditioned normal equations~(\ref{e_hp}) are almost as accurate as the Matlab solutions.
 Compared with the actual error, the bound~(\ref{e_hpne4}) is of the same quality as the traditional bound~(\ref{e_ls1}).
 In particular, (\ref{e_hpne4}) captures the increase in the least squares residual.